This easy Baked Basil Pesto Salmon is delicious, ready in minutes, and is perfect for weeknight dinners.

 Preheat oven to 425 F

 Roast the salmon 4-6 minutes per 1/2 inch thickness.
-(The average salmon fillet is about 1 inch thick in the center, and would need 8-12 minutes in the oven).
 The fish should flake easily with a fork when it's finished.

 *Calorie Information was calculated per serving using My Fitness Pal.